When the hashtag for a set of financial regulations is trending on Twitter, it’s safe to assume something significant is happening.

 MiFID II for Smaller Firms

 A separate challenge of MiFID II is for smaller financial institutions that have not previously been regulated and so have no in-house compliance skills.
-Whilst a new breed of compliance and surveillance officers is emerging, it can never be economically efficient to develop and maintain effective technologies internally.
+While a new breed of compliance and surveillance officers is emerging, it can never be economically efficient to develop and maintain effective technologies internally.
 These institutions will need to rely on off-the-shelf products and their larger trading partners and service providers in these early days.
 As the surveillance industry matures, effective solutions will be delivered in Compliance as a Service (CaaS) models.

 MiFID II January 2018